fernandezvara/certsfor/docs/commands.md

 Retrieve any certificate using its Common Name as Identifier.
 This command will get the certificate stored on the database if valid or will get a new updated one.

-By default, when a certificate is retrieved using the cli, it will ask the CA to renew it if the time remaining for its expiration is less than the desired percent.
+By default, when a certificate is retrieved using the CLI, it will ask the CA to renew it if the time remaining for its expiration is less than the desired percent.

 **Usage:** `cfd get certificate [flags]`